Indatus/dispatcher/README.md

 ## Roadmap

- * Accomidate scheduling parameterized commands
- * Handle exceptions individually, so one exception in a command doesn't stop all scheduled commands from running
+ * Accomidate a single command with various parameter sets

 ## Installation

- - ADD INSTRUCTIONS FOR COMPOSER INSTALL -
+ [ADD INSTRUCTIONS FOR COMPOSER INSTALL]

 Add this line to the providers array in your `app/config/app.php` file :